 - Finances: We have a principle called “The 2nd P&L” which combines the tangible metrics of the traditional Profit and Loss account, as well as the “intangible” elements such as culture, engagement and staff sentiment.
-By merging both sets of data, you can generate data for your entire business – allowing you to understand how these elements impact your financial performance.
+By merging both sets of data, you can generate data for your entire business.
+This allows you to understand how these elements impact your financial performance.

-- People: By understanding the sentiment of your staff through pulse surveys, you can learn what the key drivers and barriers of staff performance are, and measure them on an ongoing basis.
-This will allow you to create engagement-boosting action plans and improve the working environment for everyone.
+- People: By understanding the sentiment of your staff through pulse surveys, you can understand the key drivers and barriers of staff performance and measure them on an ongoing basis.
+This allows you to create engagement-boosting action plans and improve the working environment for everyone.

 - Processes: There is no one better equipped to help you understand your systems and processes than your people and clients.
 Through their insights, you can learn what the strengths and weaknesses are and what needs to change.
 On top of this, you can also gather some valuable suggestions and innovations to help you improve.

 - Market/Customers: It is key to understand your market share, but it only reflects your past performance.
 By using pulse surveys to generate client sentiment you will learn what products, processes and systems require improvement.
-Client sentiment will also act as an indicator, so you can predict the future action of clients and make adaptations to help ensure customer satisfaction.
-This can positively influence your performance and increase your market share.
+Client sentiment also acts as an indicator.
+You can predict the future action of clients and make adaptations to help ensure customer satisfaction.
+This can positively influence your performance and increase market share.

 Change can present itself in many ways; relocations, reorganisations, promotions, redundancies, new products – or even external factors that we have no control over.

-All change can create organisational turmoil, so it is key to measure staff sentiment as soon as you can.
-This will help you to ease the transition for everyone.
-Pulse surveys will help you to quickly understand how everyone is feeling and make the necessary changes to lead your people through change.
+All change can create organisational turmoil.
+Therefore, it is key to measure staff sentiment as soon as you can.
+This will help to ease the transition for everyone.
+Pulse surveys help you to quickly understand how everyone is feeling and make the necessary changes to lead your people through change.

 By linking pulse surveys to our “Organisational Change Curve” (see below) you can discover what stage your people are at on the curve.
 This will help you to build relevant action plans to keep everyone motivated and productive.